creativenucleus/jamuary-2025-www/content/blog/intro.md

 We use Ticws to send that code file over the internet.
 Currently we send to a 'proxy server' in the middle.
 This listens to a connected client and forwards that data on to a connected server - this allows us to have a static address that both clients and servers can connect to.
 It also means whoever is running the server doesn't need to open their network for connections.

+Note that only the code from the TIC-80 editor gets sent.
+The code is annotated either with the current cursor position, or with a run-me signal, so that the stream can show you editing and running.

+The host will not receive:
+- Graphics or music created with the in-built editors
+- Mouse or keyboard input while your code is running
+- Anything you do on the command line within TIC-80
+- Anything you do elsewhere on your computer

 ## Joining a ByteJam

 Your host will provide you with a `room name` and your `username`.
 You can connect at any time and you'll be connecting to a proxy, so if the host has not yet connected, your updates will disappear into the void.
 No harm done!